raskolnikov-rodion/raskolnikov-rodion/README.md

 In my spare time, I am [contributing to OpenEMR](https://github.com/openemr/openemr/pulls?q=is%3Apr+author%3Araskolnikov-rodion+), an electronic health records and medical practice management application.

 My background is in electronics and bioengineering.
-You can see some of my past work on biomedical instrumentation and machine learning [here](https://1drv.ms/f/s!AhFcsd63GAVbfUzayNhppUFQwvA).
+You can see some of my work on biomedical instrumentation and machine learning [here](https://1drv.ms/f/s!AhFcsd63GAVbfUzayNhppUFQwvA).

 [I don't have social media](https://www.youtube.com/watch?v=m6AF_aFuD8w), but you have other ways of contacting me.